Canada investigating possible link between India, killing of Sikh activist

 “In the strongest possible terms, I continue to urge the government of India to cooperate with Canada to get to the bottom of this matter.”

-The High Commission of India in the Canadian capital Ottawa did not immediately return Al Jazeera’s request for comment on the allegations.

-The Globe and Mail newspaper first reported on Monday that Canadian national security authorities have “what they consider credible intelligence that India was behind” the killing of Nijjar.
+The Globe and Mail newspaper first reported that Canadian national security authorities had “what they consider credible intelligence that India was behind” the killing of Nijjar.

 Sources that spoke to the Canadian news outlet did not say how they made that determination.